 Shanaz: She comes back from school to Grandma’s house… She plays with Grandma she plays with Grandad when he comes home at half six and then my brothers come and probably play with him if not my sister if she comes back from University she puts her music on.
 Her Grandma begs us ‘Leave her here, leave her here for the weekend, leave her here!’… we’re ever so blessed.

 This description resonates with Hughes et al’s (2005, p.
 266) notion of care as a ‘gift’ redolent with positive properties such as ‘generosity, trust, confidence, love, commitment, delight and esteem’.
 How these gifts are offered will, of course, be influenced by social class, economic and cultural capital.
 As Anthias (1998) reminds us: the diaspora is a heterogenous phenomenon marked by class, gender and, in our case, disability.
 Contemporary western parents are often expected by others to play a pivotal role in enhancing their children’s ‘futurity’: their anticipated value, productivity and well-being as adult citizens (McKeever & Miller, 2004).
 Similarly all parents imagine what the future will hold for their children.
 ‘These ideas will be influenced by dominant narratives associated with the trajectory of the ‘proper family’.
-The introduction of disability into a family shatters the presumed certainty of such possible futures’ (McLaughlin and Goodley, 2008, p.
+The introduction of disability into a family shatters the ‘presumed certainty of such possible futures’ (McLaughlin and Goodley, 2008, p.
 329).
 It would seem, though, that the presence of an extended family may provide some hope and positivity for the future:

 Katherine: Is it okay for me to ask about the future, when Habiba grows up, what do you think will happen for her?
 Do you think that she will still live with you?